 said Mike in his quintessential baritone voice.
 I don’t know which part of his statement convinced me.
 But I am glad he did.
 Initially, like most people, I was planning to use the city as a jumping off point to visit the most iconic attraction of the US – the Grand Canyon.

 Well, to be frank, there’s nothing extraordinary about Phoenix.
 No national parks, no legendary personalities from pop culture, music, history, art or technology.
 There are no big industries.
-And the city is an inferno during three months of summer.
+And the city is an inferno for three months of summer.
 But does that make Phoenix unworthy of a visit?

 No, absolutely not.
 Not having a baggage of expectations is what works in favour of Phoenix.
 Although, I could only spend 72 hours here out of 288 hours spent in Arizona.
 But within the first hour, I fell in love with the valley of the sun.
 Here are the Phoenix, Arizona Things to do in 72 hours: